RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 {: .output}

-For each input FASTQ file, FastQC has created a `.zip` file and a `.html` file.
+For each input FASTQ file, FastQC has created a `.zip` file and a directory contain an `.html` report file.
 The `.zip` file extension indicates that this is actually a compressed set of multiple output files.
 We'll be working with these output files soon.
 The `.html` file is a stable webpage displaying the summary report for each of our samples.

 We want to keep our data files and our results files separate, so we will move these